-In addition to his research and teaching, Munson directs the HCDE PhD program, chairs the HCI+D Interdisciplinary Faculty Group, is a member of the DUB group, and is methods co-director for the UW ALACRITY Center.
-He received a National Science Foundation Early Career Award, a UW College of Engineering Teaching Award (2015) and a College of Engineering Junior Faculty Award (2017).
+In addition to his research and teaching, Munson directs the HCDE PhD program, is a member of the DUB group, and is methods co-director for the UW ALACRITY Center.
+He previously chaired the HCI+D Interdisciplinary Faculty Group.
+Munson received a National Science Foundation Early Career Award, a UW College of Engineering Teaching Award (2015) and a College of Engineering Junior Faculty Award (2017).

 Munson received his PhD in 2012 at the University of Michigan's School of Information, where he studied the use of software to support positive behavior changes.
 He was an Intel PhD fellow.